The Best Ways to Finance Your Budding Business

 "Using a private money lender may be the answer to your financial questions," Flint says.

-What is the Best Financing Option for a Business?
+What is the Best Financing Option for Your Business?

 Maybe you don’t want to borrow from friends and family members.
 That’s OK!
 If you want to finance your small business through a loan, you have several options, some better than others.